na-na-hi/renget/archive/tmd2many_abilities.md

 Berserk | While below ½ HP, the User's Special Attack is increased by 2.
 Big Pecks | The user's Defense cannot be decreased.
 Blaze | While below ⅓ HP, the damage of the User's Fire-Type Moves is increased by 5.
-Bulletproof | The user is immune to ball and bomb Moves.
+Bulletproof | The User is immune to ball and bomb Moves.
 Cheek Pouch | The User is healed for 3 HP on top of each Berry's natural effect.
 Chilling Neigh | If the User lands a finishing blow, their Attack is increased by 1.
 Chlorophyll | The User's Speed is increased by 2 while in Harsh Sunlight.